descender76/cpp_proposals/ale_asl/constexpr_dangling_reduction.md

 }
 ```

 Like before, the named version doesn't dangle and as such binding the lifetime of the temporary to the containing block makes more sense to the programmer than binding the lifetime of the temporary to the containing statement.
+In essence, from a programmer's perspective, **temporaries are anonymously named variables**.
 It should be noted too that besides increasing the lifespan of a temporary to a reasonable degree not only reduces dangling but also reduces the naming of variables which could be returned and dangled.
 This will encourage the use of temporaries instead of the present dangling that discourages the use of temporaries.

 Finally, such a feature would also help to fix several bugs we see in practice: